jpdjere/data-structures-algorithms/Section 12 - Dynamic Programming/Section 12 - Dynamic Programming.md

       # movements, we need to divide by 8
       res += self.knightProbabilityRecursive(n, k - 1, row + x, column + y, dp) / 8.0

+    # For the calculated res, save it in the respective `k` and cell
     dp[k][row][column] = res

     return res